mauricekorf/CarefullyCausal/README.md

 <br>

-To further inspect the variable coding and the corresponding definition we will create a table including the class of the variable.
+To further inspect the variable coding and the corresponding definition, a table is created below which also includes the class of the variable.
 <center>
 <table>
 <thead>